What we like:

 There are several benefits to getting a loan with Santander, especially if you have excellent credit.

 - Competitive rates: They’re as low as you can find on a personal loan, if you can get them.
 It would be interesting to know what percentage of applicants actually receive the 6.99% APR.
-But, even if you can only qualify for Santander’s mid-range APRs of 8.99% to 12.99%, that’s better than you might receive from some bank competitors.
+But, even if you can only qualify for Santander’s mid-range APRs, that’s better than you might receive from some bank competitors.

 - Physical locations: Definitely a plus for people who still like to talk to a live human in person.